 Even though you and your team are apart, that doesn’t mean you all can’t get together for meetings or that you can’t sit down with clients face-to-face.
 Set up an online phone and video conferencing system, like 8×8 or RingCentral, as these offer mobile accessibility and screen sharing.
 This way everyone can connect no matter where they are and be a part of the conversation.

-The most challenging part of setting up your business online is making sure you have communication lines open between your team members, and during times of uncertainty, like now, it’s more important than ever to make sure you have access to instant messaging tools with mobile apps.
-To make it easier for your business to reach each others, there are several online tools you should add to your arsenal, like Slack.
+The most challenging part of setting up your business online is making sure you have communication lines open between your team members.
+To make it easier for your business to reach each other, there are several online tools you should add to your arsenal, like Slack or Skype.
+These chat tools almost feel as if you can stroll over to your teammate’s desk and pop in to ask a quick question.

 Collaborative Calendar App

-Another challenge of being distanced from your team and clients is scheduling meetings (via video conferencing, of course).
+Another challenge of being distanced from your team and clients is scheduling meetings.
 With a cloud-based calendar you can share with others, you can put meetings on your team members’ calendars, your clients can block out times for consultations and appointments, and everyone involved knows what’s going on.
 This eliminates miscommunication of appointments as well as double-booking meetings.
+Hubspot is a great tool for this, as it offers booking calendars and other features that make life online easier!

 Project Management Tools